coollabsio/coolify/CONTRIBUTING.md

 - Push to your fork repo
 - Create a pull request: https://github.com/coollabsio/compare
 - Write a proper description
-- Click "Change to draft"
+- Open the pull request to review

 # How to start after you set up your local fork?